TheGreatAxios/brawl-migration/README.md

 This repo is a community good project to help users of the BRAWL Chain preserve their assets on SKALE with the BRAWL team no longer able to support with their chain payment.

 The author is not a member of the BRAWL team and has no affiliation with the team.
+When a blockchain is being taken down, including a SKALE Chain, assets need to be either withdrawn from the bridge (when possible) OR migrated to a new chain.

 This repo is open-sourced under the MIT License.

 ## Setup & Installation